joshuapearson/tucson-josh/content/posts/clickhouse-joins/index.md

 feels familiar and powerful.
-But a quick dive into the excellent [documentation](https://clickhouse.com/docs/introduction-clickhouse) makes clear that there are some key differences that developers and users need to understand in order to properly use it.
+But a quick dive into the excellent [documentation](https://clickhouse.com/docs/introduction-clickhouse) makes clear that there are some key differences that developers and users need to understand in order get the best out of it.

 The most significant differences between ClickHouse and the more familiar OLTP databases arise from the way that data is stored as well as the algorithms